 The term “Botox” has become synonymous with botulinum toxin, but there are actually several brands of the ingredients available, some of which may yield different results depending on the person.

 “Botox is one brand of botulinum toxin used cosmetically to improve the appearance of wrinkles caused by facial expressions," explains Zeichner.
 "Other brands of botulinum currently available include Dysport, Xeomin, and Jeuveau."
-Along with these, Zeichner says there are two toxins being developed that should come to the market within the next year or so.
+Along with these, Zeichner says there are two toxins being developed that should come to the market.
 "The first is called Bonti from Allergan, The makers of Botox," he says.
 "This toxin has a quick onset of action, and its effects are short-lived.
 It will be a good option for first-timers or for people who need to get a last-minute treatment.
 Daxi is a longer lasting toxin from Revance Therapeutics [and] should give improvement for at least six months.”